December 14: Important Information Regarding One-Day Campus Pass Locations

 Have questions about positive tests or failed screenings?
 Looking for the testing dashboard?
 Visit the COVID-19 Testing webpage.

-Looking for policies and procedures, including Campus ID Requirements, Campus Visitors, Daily Screening, Face Mask Policy, Testing and Travel Information?
+Looking for policies and procedures, including Campus ID Requirements, Campus Visitors, Screening, Face Mask Policy, Testing and Travel Information?
 Visit the main COVID-19 website.